Pinewood Group: Pinewood Toronto Studios

 Pinewood Toronto Studios is a major film and television studio complex in Toronto.
 The 11-acre site has over 250,000 sq ft of production space, comprising eight stages including North America's largest purpose-built soundstage.

 Pinewood Dominican Republic Studios

 Pinewood Dominican Republic Studios is a state-of-the-art studio facility located in the southern coast of the Dominican Republic.
 It is operated with direct management and supervision from the Pinewood Studios Group.
-It is the most modern production facility in the region that offers full-service capabilities for film, TV, and related media content, including the largest and most advanced water filming facility in the world.
+It is a modern production facility that offers full-service capabilities for film, TV, and related media content, including the largest and most advanced water filming facility in the world.

 Pinewood Studio Berlin

 Pinewood Studio Berlin is a partnership between The Pinewood Studios Group and Studio Hamburg.
 The joint venture provides film production services and first class film and TV stages (ranging from 6,481 sq ft to 25,900 sq ft) to European and international filmmakers, making it easier to take advantage of the benefits of filming in Germany.